71folinu/VIREMA/README.md

 1. Compile MAIN.ahk using ahk2exe (right click `main.ahk`, then select `Compile script (GUI)...`).
 Specify the icon `icon.ico`.
 Leave all the other fields as defaults.
 2. In compiler window, go to `Help` -> `Check for Updates`.
 Update (or install, if not installed) everything there is.
 It might take a minute to load initially.
 3. Compile installer.ahk using ahk2exe (right click `main.ahk`, then select `Compile script (GUI)...`).
 Specify the icon `icon.ico`, and compression `MPRESS`.
 Leave all the other fields as defaults. ***IMPORTANT: One needs to compile MAIN.ahk before running, testing or compiling installer.ahk.***
-4. Move the result `deemator installer.exe` outside of the app working directory (it might delete itself when testing).
+4. Move the result `VIREMA 0.?.? installer.exe` outside of the app working directory (it might delete itself when testing).

 > [!WARNING]
 > Program must be compiled using AutoHotkey version 2.0.19, undefined behavior might be expected otherwise.